Maha Prabhu

-Maha Prabhu is a 1996 Indian Tamil-language masala film directed by A. Venkatesh, making his directorial debut.
+Maha Prabhu is a 1996 Indian Tamil-language masala film directed by A. Venkatesh (credited as A. Venkatesan), making his directorial debut.
 The film stars R. Sarathkumar, Sukanya and Vineetha.
 It was released on 26 January 1996.

 Plot

 Shanmugavel, a corrupt and influential politician, is operating with impunity, and even the police can't touch him for his crimes.
 His son Bhaskar is spreading terror among college students and professors, doing dirty work like killings for his father's illegal trades.
 Bhaskar attempts to kill honest minister Deivamurugan by implanting a bomb, but it ends up killing another politician instead.
 Bhaskar's men then direct the minister to hoist a flag, and despite the tight security provided by honest police officer Eswarapandiyan, they manage to kill the minister.

 Meanwhile, Dhamodaran "Dhamu" is selling black cinema tickets alongside his friends Sethu and Vicky.
 Dhamu is known for being an angry man who frequently fights with the government for basic amenities in his slum.
 Jothi, Dhamu's neighbour, is in love with him, but he doesn't reciprocate her feelings.
 Mahalakshmi "Maha", an orphan, moves into the house opposite Dhamu's and joins as a lecturer in the college where Bhaskar is causing trouble.
 Bhaskar verbally humiliates Maha on her first day, while Dhamu develops feelings for her.
 When Dhamu comes to drop Maha off at college, Bhaskar and Dhamu clash, and Bhaskar sends his goons to attack Dhamu.
 However, Dhamu subdues them all.
 Dhamu's mother, Vellaiyamma, asks him to leave violence, and he promises to do so.

 Dhamu then attempts to propose to Maha, and she expresses her desire for a husband like him.
 Inspired, Dhamu leaves his black ticket-selling business and mends his ways, impressing Maha.
 He starts working at a two-wheeler mechanic shop.
 As Dhamu and Maha's love grows, Jothi sacrifices her love for Dhamu and decides to marry another man.
 Eswarapandiyan confronts Shanmugavel, determined to arrest him for the brutal rape and murder of a girl.
 In retaliation, Shanmugavel brutally kills Eswarapandiyan's wife, Uma, in front of him.
 Shanmugavel spares Eswarapandiyan's life but cuts off one of his legs, intending to intimidate other police officers.
 Meanwhile, Bhaskar loses the college's chairman election and mistakenly assumes that Maha motivated students not to vote for him.
 Seeking revenge, Bhaskar announces that he'll publicly molest Maha.
 Fearing Bhaskar's wrath, Maha takes a few days' leave from college.
 Unable to share her fears with Dhamu, who has promised his mother to avoid violence, Maha considers leaving town.